Reason #4 to order a hand made tree - better fit for the horse...

 Centralizing the rider on the bar

 Another thing that is an advantage is where the rider sits relative to bar length.
 As we build our trees, there is a set length ahead of the fork cut and a set length behind the cantle cut.
 The distance in between is what changes for room for the rider - and we change that at 1/8" intervals.
+(Most hand made tree makers do this as well.)
 The result is that there is always a consistent amount of bar behind the rider to help distribute their weight more evenly across the horse.
-The other method - making bars a specific length and moving the cantle forward and back on the bar to get the right seat length - means that in a longer seat the rider is positioned closer to the back of the bars.
+The other method most commonly used - making bars a specific length and moving the cantle forward and back on the bar to get the right seat length - means that in a longer seat the rider is positioned closer to the back of the bars.
 The result is more pressure toward or on the back bar tips which can make the bar tips dig into the horse and cause pain and damage.

 Getting what you need the first time